-The March of Dimes has been a leader in the fight to address premature births by launching a multi-year, multimillion-dollar national campaign to help the nation reduce the rate of premature births from 12.1 percent to the national Healthy People 2010 objective of no more than 7.6 percent.
-Specifically they have been:
+The March of Dimes has been a leader in the fight to address premature births by launching a multi-year, multimillion-dollar national campaign to help the nation reduce the rate of premature births from 12.1 percent to no more than 7.6 percent.
+Specifically, they have been:

 - Funding vital research into ways to prevent and treat premature birth